publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptA/m__us_usc_t25_s450j–1.md

     (b) __Reductions and increases in amount of funds provided__

-    The amount of funds required by subsection (a) of this section—
+    The amount of funds required by subsection (a)—

         (1) shall not be reduced to make funding available for contract monitoring or administration by the Secretary;